FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Technical Validation

-\paragraph{Individual Speed Profiles.} This observation is reinforced by examining individual speed profiles (the two MVs with the longest trajectories in the scene).
-As surveyed in Figure \ref{fig:speed_smooth} (left), existing datasets exhibit inconsistent smoothing strategies.
+\paragraph{Individual Speed Profiles.} This observation is reinforced by examining individual speed profiles (the two MVs with the longest trajectories in the FLUID scenario).
+In contrast, the left panel of Figure \ref{fig:speed_smooth} illustrates that existing datasets employ inconsistent smoothing strategies.
 For instance, CitySim thresholds all near-zero speeds to zero, whereas SIND and inD apply this only to persistently stationary objects, leaving transient stops untreated.
-Smoothing granularities also vary widely, risking analytical biases.
-In contrast, FLUID enhances transparency by providing both raw and smoothed data (Figure \ref{fig:speed_smooth}, right).
-An analysis of the two longest vehicle trajectories again demonstrates that the \textit{10 FPS} processing yields accurate, stable speed profiles that align well with the DFS results, thus validating our methodological choices.
+The variation in smoothing granularities across scenes—as seen in datasets like SIND and inD—is substantial and could lead to analytical biases.
+Conversely, FLUID enhances transparency by providing both raw and smoothed data (Figure \ref{fig:speed_smooth}, right).
+The analysis again demonstrates that the 10 \textit{FPS} processing yields accurate, stable speed profiles that align well with the DFS results, thus validating our methodological choices.